Svalbard Travel: How to Plan a Budget Trip to Longyearbyen

 We went dog… karting I want to call it instead (sitting in a kart, not on a sled) and ATV-ing, which was fun but not as good as snow mobiling would have been.
 I can only guess however, as I am still yet to do it in this life.

 Buy meals from the local supermarket

-Food can lead to another massive expense, particularly with prices being inflated becase 1.
-Norway and 2. mostly everything is imported (although there are greenhouses in Longyearbyen, believe it or not!).
+Food can lead to another massive expense, particularly with prices being inflated because 1.
+Norway and 2. mostly everything is imported.
+Although there are greenhouses in Longyearbyen, believe it or not!.

 Spend some time exploring Longyearbyen, easily done on the cheap